KlaasVanslambrouck/lowi-cv/CURRENT_STATE_REPORT.md

 ## Eerste 10 seconden

 A visitor likely understands this is Klaas Van Slambrouck's CV/portfolio, but not a conventional one.
-The hero states Functioneel Analist -> AI Business Engineer and frames LOWI/Nidus as a working proof layer.
+The hero states Functioneel Analist -> Bouwer van AI-gedreven systemen / Functional Analyst -> Builder of AI-enabled systems and frames LOWI/Nidus as a working proof layer.
 The architecture visual suggests systems, cloud/data, automation and AI.

 ## Na 30 seconden